GT-ARC/opaca-core/README.md

 * Main Contributors: Tobias Küster and Benjamin Acar
 * Further contributions by: Oskar Kupke, Robert Strehlow

+Note: The working title of OPACA was 'JIAC++'.
+Some references to the old name may still be found in the code and documentation.

 ## Prototype and Reference Implementation

 This module provides a first prototype for the "OPACA" API, as well as a reference implementation in Java and an example container.
-OPACA standa for "Open, Language- and Platform-Independent API for Containerized Agents".
+OPACA stands for "Open, Language- and Platform-Independent API for Containerized Agents".

 This repository includes software developed in the course of the project "Offenes Innovationslabor KI zur Förderung gemeinwohlorientierter KI-Anwendungen" (aka Go-KI, https://go-ki.org/) funded by the German Federal Ministry of Labour and Social Affairs (BMAS) under the funding reference number DKI.00.00032.21.